AntoineYANG/QEC/README.md

 # Zone
-An editor powered by Electron
+An editor powered by NodeJS